priyakrishn/kodekloud-records-store-web-app/OBSERVABILITY_GUIDE.md

 ## 🎯 Key Takeaways

-1. **Correlation IDs are essential** for distributed debugging
+1. **OpenTelemetry trace IDs** provide automatic request correlation across all system components
 2. **End-to-end dashboards** provide business context to technical metrics
 3. **The three pillars work together** - metrics show what, logs show why, traces show where
 4. **Business metrics matter** as much as technical metrics
+5. **Structured logging** with consistent labeling enables powerful correlation
-5. **Automation is key** for complex distributed systems
+6. **Automation is key** for complex distributed systems

 This setup demonstrates production-ready observability patterns that scale from small applications to large distributed systems.
+The correlation approach shown here works for both monolithic and microservice architectures.